shakeel-faiz/FF/11Nov-10/07-tvdb.md

 Apple Inc. is the developer and marketer of the digital media player and microconsole known as Apple TV.
 It is a little piece of hardware used in network appliances that transmits audio and video data that has been received to an external display or television.
 Streaming media, TV Everywhere-based services, local media sources, sports journalism, and broadcasts are among its media offerings.

+## How to open a TVDB file?

+TVDB files are not meant to be opened directly, they are used by Apple TV and are in propriety format.
+It may affect Apple TV to load and display your library if you edit a TVDB file.

+Programs that open TVDB file include

+- **Apple TV** included with OS (MAC, iOS)